 See J. Price McNamara For All Your ERISA Needs

 If you have ERISA questions or a difficult ERISA case, we encourage you to consult with an experienced ERISA attorney like J. Price McNamara.
 His Houston, TX ERISA firm has the skills, experience, and knowledge to help you resolve your issues and get the outcome you deserve for your case.
-The legal team at the Law Offices of J. Price McNamara is ready and waiting to help you with your ERISA case.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is ready and waiting to help you with your ERISA case.
 So call us for a complimentary case review and get an experienced ERISA attorney on your side now.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.